Why I Opted for Lipedema Liposuction

 Why Lipedema Can’t be Cured

-This is due to the fact that Lipedema fat has a different constitution to normal fat and can’t be banished with diet or exercise.
+This is due to the fact that Lipedema fat has a different constitution to normal fat and can’t be reduced with diet or exercise.
 Therefore, a special type of liposuction is recommended to remove diseased Lipedema fat.
+WAL stands for Water-Assisted Liposuction, a specialised technique that uses a gentle stream of water to dislodge fat cells before they’re suctioned out.
+For more information on this topic, check out our What is WAL Liposuction article.

 Normal fat vs Lipedema fat